binnes/WiFiMeshRaspberryPi/README.md

 Before starting, you should make sure you have all the [prerequisites and setup](/additionalResources/PREREQUISITES_AND_SETUP.md) completed.
 Once the setup is complete move onto [part 1](/part1/README.md) to get started.

+## Network connectivity

+During the workshop you will be switching your laptop to use local networking created by mesh nodes.
+Until the mesh is fully operational you may have times when you need to work on a Raspberry Pi, but loose internet connectivity on your laptop.
+You may find it useful to clone this git repository locally, so you can still access the content when offline.

 ***
 *Quick links :*
 ***